unixfreaxjp/Strudels_Attack/Attacker_IP_List.md

+Below is the attacker IP recorded in the MMD-0062-2017

+The data is including the IoT devices (see the Vietnam IP set)

-Below is the attacker IP recorded in the MMD-0062-2017 /* I am not updating this list anymore since Feb 18, 2017 & focus on the Red Network (server side) */
+/* I am not updating this list anymore since Feb 18, 2017 & focus on the attacker's used Red Network (server side) */

 IP & Country: